Think you know everything about your family members? Chances are, you probably don’t.

 Parents actually remember things about your life that you don’t.
-This question can illuminate a lot about your parents’ earliest memories about you.
+This question can illuminate a lot about your parents’ earliest memories of you.

 14. “Who was my first crush?”

-You don’t always let your parents in on our inner lives when you’re young.
+You don’t always let your parents in on your inner lives when you’re young.
 See if your parents were paying attention anyway.

 15. “What do you think is my biggest talent?”

 You don’t always see yourself the way others view you.
 Here, you can find out about how others perceive your strengths.